mtdxc/libp2p.specs/pubsub/gossipsub/gossipsub-v1.0.md

 This is the specification for an extensible pubsub protocol over libp2p, based on randomized topic meshes and gossip.
-It is a general purpose pubsub protocol with moderate amplification factors and good scaling properties.
+It is a general purpose pubsub protocol with moderate amplification factors 适度放大因子 and good scaling properties.
 The protocol is designed to be extensible by more specialized routers, which may add protocol messages and gossip in order to provide behavior optimized for specific application profiles.